 For many, it makes perfect sense to shift their shipping solution from one mode to two with the help of transloading.
 Here’s why:

-- No need to invest in track, warehouses for storage and transloading equipment
+- No need to invest in track, warehouses for storage or transloading equipment

 No track?
 No problem.
 Typically, shipping by rail is a more cost-effective shipping option.
 However, many shippers — or receivers — don’t have tracks at their door.
-With transloading, it doesn’t matter: all shippers and receivers can benefit from rail.
+With transloading, it doesn’t matter: all shippers and receivers can benefit from rail because freight can be transloaded to trucks for first- or last-mile delivery.
 And when you transload, forget about renting or investing in transloading equipment and warehouses for storage at your site.
 The transload facilities store and transfer your goods for you, saving you time and valuable transportation dollars.

 - Increase your market reach